jwalker2276/scoreboard/README.md

 This api allows recording of a user's score for a specific game.
 In order for this to occur a few operation must happen before a score can be record.

 1. Create Game that scores and players can be associated with.
-2. After score is generated from game, user can create a display name.
-3. Once a player and score are setup, a request can be made to record it with the service.
+2. Once a player's name is entered and a score are setup, a request can be made to record it with the service.

 Also a playground to try out Domain Drive Design, Clean Architecture, and new tech.